SIGN IN >

 Technical Assistance Programs

-Technical assistance meets the needs of districts, businesses and organizations.
-Assisting districts with benchmark assessments, conducting focus groups for the Education and the Environment Initiative (EEI), or designing lessons for Disney's Planet Challenge are examples.
+Technical assistance meets the needs of districts, regions and states, as well as businesses and organizations.
+Examples include assisting districts with benchmark assessments, supporting efforts of state science and regional coordinators to scale implementation efforts, supporting Tree People in deepening NGSS understanding of their education staff, conducting focus groups for the Education and the Environment Initiative (EEI), and designing lessons for Disney's Planet Challenge.

 Disney Planet Challenge (http://disney.go.com/planetchallenge)